About heart failure

 - having an annual flu vaccine

-If you need help with any of these lifestyle changes, talk to your GP.
-He or she may be able to arrange for you to attend a rehabilitation programme and offer information and support.
+If you need help making these changes to your lifestyle, see our related information for advice.
+Or your GP may be able to arrange for you to attend a local rehabilitation programme and offer information and support too.

-There is a range of medicines that can relieve the symptoms of heart failure and help you live longer.
+Below is a list of medicines that can relieve your symptoms of heart failure.
 Different medicines treat different symptoms, so you may need to take more than one.
-It’s important you take each one correctly.
-Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your doctor or pharmacist for advice.
+Always read the patient information leaflet that comes with your medicine.
+If you have any questions, ask your pharmacist or doctor for advice.

 Angiotensin-converting enzyme (ACE) inhibitors

 ACE inhibitors widen your blood vessels and make it easier for your heart to pump blood around your body.
-ACE inhibitors are given to most people with heart failure.
-Side-effects may include a dry cough and low blood pressure, which may make you feel dizzy.
+Side-effects may include a dry cough and low blood pressure, which can make you feel dizzy.

 Angiotensin II receptor blockers

 Angiotensin II receptor blockers (ARBs), also called angiotensin receptor antagonists, work in a similar way to ACE inhibitors.
-These medicines lower your blood pressure and stop your symptoms from getting worse.
+They lower your blood pressure and stop your symptoms from getting worse.
 Your doctor may prescribe this medicine if you can’t take ACE inhibitors because of the side-effects.

-There are many different types of beta-blocker but only certain ones are used to treat heart failure.
-They slow down your heart rate, which helps to lower your blood pressure and the amount of work your heart does.
-They also make your heart more sensitive to hormones, which circulate in your blood, and changes in your nervous system that help your heart to function more efficiently.
-If you have asthma or other heart problems, you may not be able to take beta-blockers.
-Side-effects can include tiredness, cold hands and feet, disrupted sleep and impotence in men.
+Beta-blockers slow down your heart rate, which helps to lower your blood pressure and the amount of work your heart does.
+They can also make your heart pump blood more forcefully.
+Your doctor will prescribe you a low dose of beta-blocker to begin with and might slowly increase this.
+It can take a few weeks or months for beta-blockers to work.
+You might think your symptoms are getting worse to begin with but try and stick with them.
+If you have asthma or other heart problems, you might not be able to take beta-blockers.
+Side-effects can include tiredness, cold hands and feet, trouble sleeping and impotence in men.

-Diuretics can help to reduce swollen feet and ankles, and prevent fluid build-up on your lungs, which will allow you to be more active and breathe more easily.
-Diuretics cause your body to get rid of excess fluid by making you urinate more often.
+Diuretics can treat swollen feet and ankles, and prevent fluid build-up on your lungs, which will allow you to be more active and to breathe better.
+Diuretics cause your body to get rid of excess fluid by making you go to the toilet more often.
 Your heart won’t have to work as hard if there’s less fluid to pump around your body.
 Tell your doctor if you have gout, as diuretics can make it worse.
 They can also lower your blood pressure, which may make you feel dizzy.

-Spironolactone or eplerenone are two types of common aldosterone antagonists.
+Spironolactone or eplerenone are two types of aldosterone antagonists that are used to treat the symptoms of heart failure.
 They work in a similar way to diuretics by affecting the balance of water and salts going into your urine.
-These medicines can cause sickness and may affect how well your kidneys work.
+These medicines can make you lose your hair and may affect how well your kidneys work.
 In men, they can cause painful breasts (gynaecomastia).
-Your GP may want to do regular blood tests to check your kidney function if you take this medicine.
+Your GP may ask you to have regular blood tests to check how well your kidneys are working if you take this medicine.

-Digoxin helps if you have a rapid or irregular heart beat as it slows down your heart rate.
-Side-effects may include sickness and diarrhoea.
-If you get these side-effects, see your GP.
+Digoxin helps if you have a rapid or irregular heartbeat as it slows down your heart rate.
+Side-effects can include feeling sick and diarrhoea.

 Cardiac re-synchronisation therapy

-Cardiac re-synchronisation therapy restores the normal pumping action of your heart.
-A specific type of pacemaker is fitted under the skin of your upper chest.
-The device sends electrical currents to leads that are connected to the different parts of your heart so they contract in synchronisation with each other.
+Cardiac re-synchronisation therapy can improve how well your heart is able to pump blood around your body.
+A pacemaker is fitted under your skin at the top of your chest.
+This sends electrical currents to leads that are connected to the different parts of your heart so they contract in synchronisation with each other.

 Implantable cardioverter defibrillator

-An implantable cardioverter defibrillator (ICD) is similar to a pacemaker, and is usually implanted under the skin below your collarbone.
-An ICD can monitor your heart rhythm and deliver an electric shock to return your heartbeat and rhythm back to normal if it detects a serious problem with the rhythm of your heart.
-Implantable cardioverter defibrillators are usually fitted under local anaesthesia in the same way as pacemakers.
+An implantable cardioverter defibrillator (ICD) is a device that’s usually implanted under your skin below your collarbone.
+An ICD can monitor your heart rhythm.
+If it detects a serious problem with this, it will deliver an electric shock to return your heartbeat and rhythm back to normal.

-If you have very severe heart failure, a heart transplant may be an option.
+If you have very severe heart failure, you might be able to have a heart transplant.
 Heart transplants can be very successful but they aren’t suitable for everybody because of the risks of surgery.
-There are also a limited number of donor hearts available.
-Ask your doctor if a heart transplant is a suitable option for you.
+There’s also a limited number of donor hearts available.
+Ask your doctor if a heart transplant is an option for you.

 Coronary artery bypass graft

 If your heart failure is caused by coronary heart disease, you may be offered a coronary artery bypass graft.
 This aims to bypass your blocked arteries to increase the blood flow to your heart.
-This can help to improve the pumping action of your heart.
+For more information about this procedure, see Related information.

-- coronary heart disease – which accounts for seven out of 10 patients with heart failure
+- coronary heart disease – this causes heart failure in seven out of 10 patients

 - high blood pressure (hypertension)

-You’re less likely to get heart failure if you take steps to follow a healthy lifestyle.
-You can reduce your chance of getting heart failure by:
+You’re less likely to get heart failure if you have a healthy lifestyle.
+This includes:

 - not smoking